JHKim-snu/CLIP-RT/README.md

 python client_ur_infer.py --mode safe
 ```
 Set `--mode` to `cont` if you want for the robot to continuously act throughout the task.
+For the safety mode, you must press the key for every action the robot receives.
+If you press "n", the robot does not take an action and returns to home pose.

 - Remote Server (OpenVLA Server)